Troup’s Joe Lane Splash Park project making strides

 By the time of the regular city council meeting in July, it was announced that a total of $45,958.45 had been raised for the construction of the splash park.

-The donor of the initial $100,000 amount for the splash park was also revealed as Diane Lane.
-Mayor Joe Carlyle thanked the Layne family, including Diane and her grown children Mickey and Sheri Layne, Amanda Layne and Jeff and Angie Hammonds.
+The donor of the initial $100,000 amount for the splash park was also revealed as Dianne Layne.
+Mayor Joe Carlyle thanked the Layne family, including Dianne and her grown children Mickey and Sheri Layne, Amanda Layne and Jeff and Angie Hammonds.
 The family had chosen and announced the name of the park as the Joe Layne Family Splash Pad.

 “I know my dad was a kid at heart so he wanted to do anything that was good for the kids, so I know that he would be very happy for it,” Mickey Layne stated at the meeting.